lee-borlace/modern-page-google-analytics/README.md

 The actual code output onto the page in `onRender()` is a slightly tweaked version of the standard GA JS snippet.
 The *google.analytics* Typescript types are referenced in *tsconfig.json*, which is how `ga` resolves.
 Could have just made `ga` an `any` variable instead of doing that if you really hate strong typing.

-The code to read from the config lists and cache the result in localbrowser  storage uses the *PnP-JS-Core* typings (wrapping https://github.com/SharePoint/PnP-JS-Core) to make things easier than manual REST calls.
+The code to read from the config lists and cache the result in local browser storage uses the *PnP-JS-Core* typings (wrapping https://github.com/SharePoint/PnP-JS-Core) to make things easier than manual REST calls.